jpmorganchase/Phantom/docs/api/agents.rst

 This agent does not take actions by itself and as such does not have a defined Policy or reward function.

-To implement this agent type the :meth:`handle_message` method must be implemented if deriving from the :class:`Agent` class or at least one message handler method must be implemented if deriving from the :class:`MessageHandlerAgent` class.

 If the :meth:`generate_messages` method is also implemented the agent can now also pro-actively create messages at the start of each step.

-Finally there is a full agent that has a Policy, reward function, observation encoder and action decoder.
+Finally there is the :class:`RLAgent` that has a Policy, reward function, observation encoder and action decoder.
 The :meth:`generate_messages` should not be implemented here as the action decoder provides the message generation functionality.

 Each of the reward function, observation encoder and action decoder components can be provided in two ways: